veryprofessionaldodo/Krita-UI-Redesign/README.md

 Alternatively, this folder can be found by opening Krita and clicking `Settings -> Manage Resources -> Open Resource Folder... -> pykrita`.

-After installing it, you can enable the features you want on the "Redesign" tab on the menu.
+After installing it, you need to enable the plugin itself.
+Go to `Settings -> Configure Krita -> Python Plugin Manager` and enable it.
+After that, just restart Krita, and you can check the features you want on the "Redesign" tab on the menu!

 ## Features